Meditation Practice Calms Stress and Anxiety

 I left NYC just as the mindfulness movement was gaining momentum and meditation centers were springing up around the city.
 Whether you live in a big city or not, you can find a meditation group locally on Meetup, try a variety on YouTube, or download an app for your phone such as Calm or Headspace.

 Two of the most common complaints I hear from patients are that their thinking is foggy and they have difficulty concentrating.
-Yes, acupuncture and herbs help but having a practice is about finding, maintaining and strenghtening your sense of self.
+Yes, acupuncture and herbs help but having a practice is about finding, maintaining and strenghtening your sense of self-agency.

 The short break in the action you take during meditation practice is something you do on your own, for yourself.
 You can’t shortcut the process and with some discipline you’ll have the added benefit of experiencing self-agency.